Sweet Frog: History

 Derek Cha and Annah Kim started Sweet Frog with one restaurant in 2009.
 By 2013, Sweet Frog had grown to over 215 stores in 25 states in the U.S., with more stores located internationally in the Dominican Republic, the United Kingdom, and Egypt.

 Scoop & Cookie promoting Sweet Frog's first Chicago area restaurant in Frankfort, IL.

 On April 17, 2012, Boxwood Capital Partners, LLC announced that it had made a growth capital investment in Sweet Frog.
-Subsequent to the investment, James Patrick Galleher, the Managing Director at Boxwood Capital Partners became the Chief Executive Officer of Sweet Frog.
+After the investment, James Patrick Galleher, the Managing Director at Boxwood Capital Partners became the Chief Executive Officer of Sweet Frog.

 On February 2, 2015, it was announced that Boxwood Capital Partners, LLC had acquired SweetFrog Enterprises, LLC.
 In the Fall of 2018, Sweet Frog was acquired by a wholly owned subsidiary of Canada-based MTY Food Group Inc. of Montreal, Quebec.

 In 2019, Sweet Frog co-founder Derek Cha was found guilty of domestic battery against his wife and co-founder, Annah Kim, and was sentenced to 30 days in jail.